Skip to main content

 The Liver’s Role as the Command Center

 The production of SHBG is a dynamic process, exquisitely sensitive to the metabolic signals your liver receives.
-Your lifestyle choices, particularly your patterns, are powerful inputs that directly influence this process.
+Your lifestyle choices, particularly your diet and exercise patterns, are powerful inputs that directly influence this process.
 These choices communicate information to your liver about your body’s energy status, inflammatory state, and insulin sensitivity.
 The liver then adjusts its production of SHBG accordingly, which in turn recalibrates the availability of free testosterone throughout your entire system.

 This creates a direct, tangible link between your daily habits and your hormonal state.
 The food you consume and the way you move your body are not just calories in and calories out; they are instructions that shape your internal biochemistry over time.
 Acknowledging this connection allows you to see your lifestyle as a primary tool for modulating your endocrine health.